Erica Hooker

 Erica Hooker (née Nixon; born 15 December 1953) is a retired Australian athlete who was best known as a long jumper and pentathlete.

 She competed for Australia at one Olympic Games and two Commonwealth Games, winning a silver medal at the 1978 Commonwealth Games in Edmonton.

+Erica won 4 National Long Jump titles, from 1973-76.
+Also she won 5 Heptathlon Australian titles as well.

 Nixon married Australian 800 metres runner Bill Hooker in the mid 1970s.
 Their son Steven Hooker has become a highly regarded pole vaulter.